Zombie King and the Legion of Doom

 Zombie King and the Legion of Doom, also known as Enter...
-Zombie King and Zombie Pool Party, is a 2003 Canadian comedy horror lucha film directed by Stacey Case, written by Bill Marks and Sean K. Robb, and starring Jules Delmore, Raymond Carle, Jennifer Thom, and Rob "El Fuego" Etcheverria as masked Mexican wrestlers (luchadores) who fight zombies.
+Zombie King and Zombie Beach Party, is a 2003 Canadian comedy horror lucha film directed by Stacey Case, written by Bill Marks and Sean K. Robb, and starring Jules Delmore, Raymond Carle, Jennifer Thom, and Rob "El Fuego" Etcheverria as masked Mexican wrestlers (luchadores) who fight zombies.

 Plot

 Luchadores Ulysses and Blue Saint discover that Tiki is wrestling zombies.
 Their worries are put to rest when Tiki reveals that the zombies have been domesticated.
 However, Tiki's zombies are soon blamed for a wave of violent zombie attacks.
 The luchadores research the attacks and are led to the lair of the Zombie King, who seeks to conquer the world.